nadeemlab/SPT/README.md

 and move the resulting `.sif` file to a shared area accessible to the nodes in your cluster.

-You must then add the path to this `.sif` file to the configuration file [here](deployment/nextflow.config.lsf), and "install" this configuration file into your home directory to be a file named `$HOME/.nextflow/config`.
+You must then add the path to this `.sif` file to a copy of the configuration file [here](deployment/nextflow.config.lsf) installed into `$HOME/.nextflow/config`.

 Examples
 --------